freebasic/fbc/fbdocs/fbchkdoc/readme.txt

         $ ./chkdocs e

-    chkdocs will scan all pages in the wakka file cache and report possible problems with names, links, formatting, examples, images, etc.  Type 'chkdocs' without any command line options to get a full list of options.
+    chkdocs will scan all pages in the wakka file cache and report possible problems with names, links, formatting, examples, images, etc.  Type './chkdocs' without any command line options to get a full list of options.
 The following files are generated as a result of running chkdocs.

     linklist.csv
         A list of all links with each line as one of the following formats: